bitwarden/help/_articles/features/uri-match-detection.md

 ## Match Detection Options

 Each URI assigned to a Login item has an associated **Match Detection** option.
-This option determines when and whether Bitwarden will offer the Login as an available option for auto-fill.
+This option determines when and whether Bitwarden will offer the Login as an available option for auto-fill, typically determined by matching against specific component pieces.
+The following graphic breaks down component pieces of a URI:

+{% image autofill/urlgraphic.png %}

 ### Default match detection